crazytruth/iniesta/docs/source/iniesta/configuration.rst

 ==============

 Iniesta provides an extensive list of configurations for its behavior.
+All
-All Iniesta settings are prefixed with :code:`INIESTA` and are loaded into Insanic's settings on initialization.
+Iniesta settings are prefixed with
+:code:`INIESTA` and are loaded into Insanic's settings on initialization.

 Important Configurations
 -------------------------

-If you have read through the :doc:`Getting Started <getting_started>` documenation, there are some mandatory configurations for Iniesta to function properly.
+If you have read through the :doc:`Getting Started <getting_started>` documentation, there are some mandatory configurations for Iniesta to function properly.

 :code:`INIESTA_INITIALIZATION_TYPE`